Frequently Asked Questions About JAIS

-WBAIS, JAIS’s parent organization, has been accredited since the 1970’s.
-WBAIS and JAIS had a self-study and visit in March of 2016 where all of our community members had an opportunity to engage in the process.
-We were re-accredited until 2023.
-JAIS is regularly visited by a Validation Team from the Middle States Association of Colleges and Schools (MSA), an American professional association that accredits colleges, universities, and schools in the United States and American Schools abroad as part of the accreditation process.
+JAIS is a branch of the WBAIS school, Even Yehuda.
+As such we are accredited by a Validation Team from the Middle States Association of Colleges and Schools (MSA), an American professional association that accredits colleges, universities, and schools in the United States and American Schools abroad as part of the accreditation process.

 Class sizes vary year to year.
 Most elementary classes range from 10-15 students.
-Our middle and high school classes range from 5-10 students.
+Our middle school classes range from 6-10 students.

 Does JAIS accept children with special needs?

 JAIS is located at the Goldstein Youth Village in the San Simon neighborhood of Jerusalem.
 The main entrance is located at 24 Sderot Shai Agnon Street, in the San Simon neighborhood.
 (Close to Katamon, Pat, Golomb, Malha, Beit Zafafa, German Colony and Talpiot.)
 Parking can be found on Shai Agnon or a side street near our other entrance on Chaim Yahil.
 We recommend that parents visiting the school come through our side gate entrance.
 Please call the school office if you need any assistance finding us.
 For information and a map to JAIS, click here.

-Yes.
-JAIS has a van service that can be used for both mornings and afternoons or one-way service throughout Jerusalem.
-The cost is 11,000 NIS.
-To sign up for our van service click here.
-Our van drivers are vetted by the U.S. Consulate security and have GPS tracking devices with several modes of communication.
-Our van service has an excellent track record of safety and navigating the streets of Jerusalem.
+The US Embassy has approved a van service provider, Amjad, who has been providing transportation for JAIS students over the last two decades.
+His van drivers are vetted by the U.S. Embassy security and have GPS tracking devices with several modes of communication.
+His van service has an excellent track record of safety and navigating the streets of Jerusalem.
 There are vans to and from school every day from locations all over the city.

 Where do I find the calendar for the year?